jackbush/canvas-experiments/README.md

-# Draw a tree with your brain
-This app takes input from a simple EEG machine and uses the signals coming off your brain to generatively draw a tree.
-The tree responds to every fluctuation in your concentration.
-For best results, try meditating for ten minutes.

-### Use
----
+# Portfolio site
-This is part of a series of experiments using a ThinkGear EEG headset.
-It involves a slightly messy setup, using [this package](https://github.com/jackbush/neurosky-data-server).
+This repo has been many things, and is currently morphing from a discordant series of experiments into a sort of portfolio site.

 ### Installation
 ---